ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-pinning/index.md

 If you do not want the user to be able to pin using the UI, set the property `lockPinned=true`.
 This will block the UI in the following way:

 - Dragging a column to the pinned section will not pin the column.
-- For ag-Grid Enterprise, the column menu will not have a pin option.
+- For AG Grid Enterprise, the column menu will not have a pin option.

 The example below demonstrates columns with pinning locked.
 The following can be noted: